zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Xavier: I guess that’s true, but I’m going to outli ve you.

-Aaliyah: Yes, but before I kick the bucket, I’m goi ng to look marvelous!
+Aaliyah: Yes, but before I kick the bucket, I’m going to look marvelous!

 [end of dialogue]